 Instructions

-- Put your skillet on high heat while you grab your seeds and blender
+- Put your skillet on medium high heat while you grab your seeds and blender

 - Add the seeds, sauteing frequently until they change colour, you will both smell and see the change.
 This takes 2-3 minutes.